 What is The Comic Book Story of Video Games?

-This book aims at a conventional story arc history of video games ranging from the adventurous capers of MIT pranksters playing Spacewar! back to coin-operated saloon nickelodeons to the rural Japanese forest as origins of Super Mario Bros.
+This book aims at a conventional story arc history of video games ranging from the adventurous capers of MIT pranksters playing Spacewar!
+Then, it’s back to coin-operated saloon nickelodeons to the rural Japanese forest as the origins of Super Mario Bros.
 This story does not skimp out.
 I learned more than I thought I would about the history of video games.
 I had always wanted to know some of this stuff but didn’t really know where to start.
 The nice illustrated presentation mixed with a who’s-who of the retro gaming world puts the game world on a silver platter.

 From the start, I think my favorite person to learn about was Nolan Bushnell, the proprietor of PONG and Atari (he also invented Chuck E. Cheese!)
 This guy was simultaneously a brilliant improviser and an unlikely hero.
 Hennessey described Bushnell as someone who initiated–by sometimes questionable methods–the unlocking of the market for the game industrty.
 In my opinion, this is pretty common in the tech industry and it leads to some great results afterward.
 If you’ve ever seen the TV film Pirates of Silicon Valley, which I should talk about someday, you’ll know all about this.
 Incidentally, Steve Jobs makes an appearance later in the book too to bring it full circle.